maboiteaspam/ssh2-utils/README.md

 * `server` - An object of ssh server credentials.
 * `cmds` - An array of commands line to execute on remote.
-* `onCommandComplete(command, response, server)` - A callback called on command line completion.
+* `onComdComplete(command, response, server)` - A callback called on command line completion.
     `command` the completed command line.
     `response` the completed command line response.
     `server` An ssh server credentials object.